Chapter 2 - Eligibility Requirements

 The conditional entrant provisions were generally repealed by the Refugee Act of 1980, except that the repeal did not apply to persons who were granted conditional entry prior to April 1, 1980.
 Accordingly, any conditional entrant encountered today who is seeking LPR status should be treated in the same fashion as a refugee seeking permanent residence, except that the correct adjustment code is “P7-5.”

-The Refugee Act also allowed foreign nationals paroled into the United States as refugees prior to April 1, 1980 to adjust their status if they were eligible for the benefits of Section 5 of Pub.
+The Refugee Act also allowed noncitizens paroled into the United States as refugees prior to April 1, 1980 to adjust their status if they were eligible for the benefits of Section 5 of Pub.
 L. 95-412 (PDF).
 The law states in part that “Notwithstanding any other provision of law, any refugee, not otherwise eligible for retroactive adjustment of status, who was or is paroled into the United States by the Attorney General pursuant to INA 212(d)(5) before April 1, 1980, shall have his status adjusted pursuant to the provisions of INA 203(g) and (h) of the Act.”

 Therefore, a person paroled into the United States as a refugee prior to April 1, 1980, may have his or her status adjusted to lawful permanent resident, if otherwise eligible.

-Some foreign nationals continued to be paroled into the United States for a few weeks after April 1, 1980.
+Some noncitizens continued to be paroled into the United States for a few weeks after April 1, 1980.
 They are to be treated the same as persons admitted under the former seventh preference (conditional entrant) category.
 Even though conditional entrance or parole of refugees was not permitted after passage of the Refugee Act, legacy Immigration and Naturalization Service (INS) may have done so in error.
-Since the adjustment of status of such a person is not covered by the INA or current regulations, the officer should contact the Refugee Affairs Division at the Refugee, Asylum, and International Operations Directorate (RAIO) for further guidance.
+Since the adjustment of status of such a person is not covered by the INA or current regulations, the officer should contact the International and Refugee Affairs Division at the Refugee, Asylum, and International Operations Directorate (RAIO) for further guidance.

 Refugees do not have to continue to meet the definition of “refugee” within the meaning of the INA after admission and may still adjust status as a refugee.